-The Company, on behalf of the Funds, and the Trust, on behalf of the Portfolios, maintain policies and procedures relating to selective disclosure of portfolio holdings ("Portfolio Holdings Policies") that govern the timing and circumstances of disclosure to shareholders and third parties of information regarding the portfolio investments held by the Funds and the Portfolios.
-These Portfolio Holdings Policies have been approved by the Board of Directors of the Company on behalf of the Funds and the Board of Trustees of the Trust on behalf of the Portfolios.
-Disclosure of the Funds'/Portfolios' complete holdings is required to be made twice each fiscal year on Form N-CSR (with respect to each annual and semi-annual period) and twice each fiscal year on Form N-PORT (with respect to the first and third quarters of the Portfolios' fiscal year).
+The Trust, on behalf of the Portfolios, maintains policies and procedures relating to selective disclosure of portfolio holdings ("Portfolio Holdings Policies") that govern the timing and circumstances of disclosure to shareholders and third parties of information regarding the portfolio investments held by the Portfolios.
+These Portfolio Holdings Policies have been approved by the Board of Trustees of the Trust on behalf of the Portfolios.
+Disclosure of the Portfolios' complete holdings is required to be made twice each fiscal year on Form N-CSR (with respect to each annual and semi-annual period) and twice each fiscal year on Form N-PORT (with respect to the first and third quarters of the Portfolios' fiscal year).
 These reports are available, free of charge, on the EDGAR database on the SEC's website at www.sec.gov.
-Under the Portfolio Holdings Policies, neither the Company/Trust nor any representative of the Company/Trust may solicit or accept any compensation or other consideration in connection with Portfolio Holdings.
+Under the Portfolio Holdings Policies, neither the Trust nor any of its representatives may solicit or accept any compensation or other consideration in connection with Portfolio Holdings.

-The Adviser only discloses information concerning securities held by the Funds and the Portfolios under the following circumstances:
+The Adviser only discloses information concerning securities held by the Portfolios under the following circumstances:

-- twenty calendar days after the end of each calendar quarter, the Adviser may post (a) the top twenty (20) securities held by each Fund/Portfolio and their respective percentage of the Portfolio on the Company's website, (b) the top five (5) performing and the bottom five (5) performing securities held by each of the Trust's Portfolios, and (c) for Portfolios that primarily invest in derivatives, cash and fixed income instruments, the top ten (10) derivative and top ten (10) fixed income holdings, along with their respective percentage of net assets in each Portfolio; and - as required by the federal securities laws, the Fund/Portfolio will disclose portfolio holdings in their applicable regulatory filings, including shareholder reports, reports on Forms N-CSR and N-PORT or such other filings, reports or disclosure documents as the applicable regulatory authorities may require.
+- twenty calendar days after the end of each calendar month, the Adviser may post (a) top twenty (20) securities held by each Portfolio and their respective percentage of the Portfolio on the Company's website, (b) top five (5) performing and the bottom five (5) performing securities held by each of the Trust's Portfolios, and (c) for Portfolios that primarily invest in derivatives, cash and fixed income instruments, the top ten (10) derivative and top ten (10) fixed income holdings, along with their respective percentage of net assets in each Portfolio; and - as required by the federal securities laws, the Portfolios will disclose portfolio holdings in their applicable regulatory filings, including shareholder reports, reports on Forms N-CSR and N-PORT or such other filings, reports or disclosure documents as the applicable regulatory authorities may require.